A Better Path to Cystic Fibrosis

 - Upper GI and small bowel series

-An early diagnosis of CF and a comprehensive treatment plan can improve both survival rates and quality of life.
+An early diagnosis of Cystic Fibrosis and a comprehensive treatment plan can improve both survival rates and quality of life.
 Follow-up and monitoring are very important.
 If possible, patients should be cared for at cystic fibrosis specialty clinics that focus specifically on the diagnosis, treatment and support of the condition.
 When children reach adulthood, they should transfer to a cystic fibrosis specialty center for adults.

 Treatment for lung problems includes: